Jack112-create/Dev-Adventures/README.md

 ### User Stories
 * As a user, when I first visit the game I would like to be given the following choices:
     - Play the game.
-    - View the game rules
+    - View the game rules.
     - Quit the game.
 * As a user, I want a challenging game that has repercussions if I do not make the correct choice.
 * As a user, I want a score system that is tracked as I progress through each challenge.